mjhendrik/nci-adult-match-ui/README.md

 # prod build, will output the production application in `dist/prod`
 # the produced code can be deployed (rsynced) to a remote server
 $ npm run build.prod

+# Build using mock JSONs instead of back-end services
+$ npm run build.dev-mock

+# Build for using from inside docker-compose
+$ npm run build.dev-docker

 # dev build of multiple applications (by default the value of --app is "app")
 $ npm start -- --app baz